3uky/dag-executor/README.md

 - **test_executor.py**: Verifies the correct submission, execution, and parallel execution of tasks within the executor.
 - **test_pipeline.py**: Tests task creation, dependency handling, and correct execution flow in the pipeline.
 - **test_task.py**: Ensures task state transitions and correct execution with or without arguments.
+- **test_performance.py**: Demonstrates the performance improvement of parallel task execution using pipeline compared to sequential execution.

 ### System Test Description